gacompa/JCB_DJ/src/dynamic_get/e12b2a0d-b122-4bd4-a6b5-29fe926ecf8c/README.md

 a.longdescription AS longdescription
 a.is_base AS is_base
 a.is_stop AS is_stop
-a.availability AS availability
 a.phone AS phone
 a.security_rules AS security_rules
 a.credits AS credits
-a.latitude AS latitude
-a.longitude AS longitude
-a.altitude AS altitude
 a.place_inside AS place_inside
 a.place_outside AS place_outside
 a.heating AS heating